Speedway (soundtrack): Content

 Eight tracks for Speedway were recorded at the sessions, with "Suppose", the only song that held interest for Elvis, dropped from the movie.
 Two tracks were pulled for a single, "Your Time Hasn't Come Yet Baby" with "Let Yourself Go" on its flipside, and both sides made the lower reaches of the Billboard Hot 100 (respectively numbers 72 and 71) but bombed sales-wise.
 "There Ain't Nothing Like A Song," rejected from the soundtrack for Spinout, was one of two songs that feature the lead vocals of Nancy Sinatra, here in duet with Presley.
 All her vocals, and her "Your Groovy Self," the only time a track without Elvis featured on any of his releases, were recorded at a separate session on June 26, produced by Lee Hazlewood.
 Three leftover tracks, including one from the May 1963 "lost album" sessions, were unearthed to round out the album.

 Reissues

 Three songs from this album appear on Command Performances: The Essential 60s Masters II (1995): the two sides of the single and the title track.
 In 2016 Speedway was reissued on the Follow That Dream label in a special 2-disc edition that contained the original album tracks along with numerous alternate takes.

 Track listing

 Personnel

+Credits from Keith Flynn and Ernst Jorgensen's examination of session tapes and RCA and AFM paperwork.